 Keep an eye on your staff during this busy period

 The end of the year can be a stressful time for your team professionally and personally.
 Make sure to keep an eye on your team during this busy period and that there’s nothing wrong with calling in the cause-calvary and bringing on some extra help.
 Remember that giving season should be fun!
-Outsourcing some of that stressful fundraising work to a micro-agency team with the right expertise, can help your team breathe a sigh of relief while enabling you all to get a great return.
+Outsourcing some of that stressful fundraising work to a team with the right expertise, can help your staff breathe a sigh of relief while enabling you all to get a great return.